thekindlyone/morpyus/README.md

 # morpyus
-a comic boo(cbr,cbz) reader for linux, written in python.
+a comic book(cbr,cbz) reader for linux, written in python.